MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-permissions-modern-experience.md

 Communication sites are not tied to an Office 365 Group.
 Advanced permissions options are also available to communication sites via the Sharing or Site permissions panels.
 It is important to note that underlying sharing and general permissions of communication sites also driven by SharePoint groups.
 Communication sites include three default SharePoint groups, Owners, Members, and Visitors, just as provided by traditional SharePoint sites.

-### Internal and External Sharing Within SharePoint Online
+### Internal and external sharing within SharePoint Online

 Sharing a site or asset within a site such as a library or document is essentially the same a granting permission for a particular person, user, or group to the shared asset.
 When sharing within SharePoint, you are also provided the ability to email the user directly with the UI as well.